smoothdevelopers/smoothdevelopers.github.io/source/index.md

 #User

 This module will handle all the user manipulation including:
-1. Registration  - with Facebook or email and password.
+1. Registration  - with Facebook or phone number.
-2. Authentication - with Facebook ID or email and password.
+2. Authentication - with Facebook ID or phone number.
 3. User details - access to logged in user&#039;s details.
 4. Assigning tokens - will assign new API access tokens for an already logged in user.